 3. Private health insurance with psychiatry inpatient cover and referral from a private psychiatrist attached to the hospital will facilitate access to private BPD treatment programs such as Dialectical Behaviour Therapy.
 Once engaged in therapy, if the patient consults the psychiatrist on the same day that they attend the therapy sessions then the psychiatrist’s fee is covered by some insurance schemes.
 Please check with your insurance provider when considering service options.

 4. A GP can refer you to a private psychiatrist for treatment.
 Individuals can look at the RANZCP website (‘find a psychiatrist’).
-Medicare funds cover part of the costs of consulting a psychiatrist for up to 50 sessions a year.
+Medicare will cover part of the costs of consulting a psychiatrist for up to 50 sessions a year.

 ◾The PACFA Register is designed to provide a comprehensive list of Psychotherapists and Counsellors for the Australian community.